-By Click&Clean - Updated, Friday, March 13, 2020.
-Cybercriminals leveraging coronavirus outbreak for unauthorized access to people's accounts.
+By Click&Clean - Monday, June 10, 2019 - Updated: January 11, 2023.
+Cybercriminals are becoming more flexible and using new technologies, adapting their attacks and cooperating in new ways to gain access to people's accounts in any way.
 We have written repeatedly about how you can improve the privacy and security of your online accounts with such companies as Microsoft, Google, Twitter, and Facebook by performing simple steps.Check your search qualityShow results for this page …

 Today, in this article, as a continuation of the subject of the security of your online accounts, we will describe a few simple things that will help you make your LinkedIn account more private and secure.

 You join LinkedIn to keep in touch, communicate, and share information with your professional network, and you may feel that you do not need to worry about changing your privacy and security settings.The company allows you to connect your LinkedIn account to third-party services and applications to help you network and make it easier to do different tasks.

 Connecting your LinkedIn account to third-party services or apps is easy, just like joining LinkedIn, but you need to know that it increases your vulnerability to security and privacy threats.
 Simply put, the more third-party services and applications that you give permission to access your LinkedIn personal data, the more you compromise your security and privacy online.